© 2005 – 2018

-Steven Leasure, 52, was reported missing to the Burlington Police Department in Burlington, Iowa, on May 02, 2015.
+Steven Leasure, 52, went missing from Burlington, Iowa, on Saturday, May 2, 2015, and was reported missing to the Burlington Police Department.

-Relatives said they last saw Leasure alive May 2, a Saturday, at a house in the 1400 block of Gnahn Street.
-Others reported seeing Leasure later that day at the Circle K convenience store at 1012 Maple St., putting air into his blue GT bicycle tires.
+Relatives said they last saw Leasure alive Saturday at a house in the 1400 block of Gnahn Street.
+Others reported seeing Leasure later that day at the Circle K convenience store at 1012 Maple Street, putting air into his blue GT bicycle tires.

-A passerby found the bicycle at Lake West on June 9, 2015, and officials verified it as Leasure’s via the serial number.
+A passerby found the bicycle at Lake West on Tuesday, June 9, 2015, and officials verified it as Leasure’s bike via the serial number.

 Investigators searched the lake with a sonar-equipped boat, but found no trace of Leasure.